 The floors, pews, and back door of the sanctuary are original.
 The beautiful stained-glass windows were installed in the ’50s.

-St. Andrew's Chapel has a seating capacity of 90, including the wedding party.
+St. Andrew's Chapel has a seating capacity of 90.
 An organ and piano are available.
 It is one of the favourite venues for small weddings in Fort Langley.

 For rental rates, more information or booking, please contact the church office.